Flexible and efficient emulation of spatial extremes processes via variational autoencoders

-In this paper, we build a variational autoencoder that is integrated with a novel max-id model that exhibits flexible extremal dependence properties.
-The encoder and decoder construct and the trained distributions of the latent variables allows for uncertainty quantification within a Bayesian framework.
-Meanwhile, we model the tail dependence flexibly as opposed to other ML/Extremes paper \citep[e.g.][]{sainsbury2022fast, richards2022unifying}.
-Also, our extVAE is (partially) \textit{interpretable} because we showed the decoder can estimate the dependence parameters accurately.
+In this paper, we propose XVAE, a new variational autoencoder, which integrates a novel max-id model for spatial extremes that exhibits flexible extremal dependence properties.
+It greatly advances the ability to model extremes in high-dimensional spatial problems and expands the frontier on computation and modeling of complex extremal processes.
+The encoder and decoder construction and the trained distributions of the latent variables allow for parameter estimation and uncertainty quantification within a variational Bayesian framework.
+We also develop a validation framework for evaluating emulator performance when applied to spatial data with dependent extremes.

+We note that our emulator extends beyond emulating large datasets for UQ.
+As highlighted in the introduction, the XVAE can serve as a surrogate model for mechanistic-based computer models.
+It can also be applied to areas other than climate-related problems.
+For example, turbulent buoyant plume can be simulated from a system of compressible Euler conservative equations in flux formulation, but the computational cost is prohibitively expensive with increasing Reynolds number \citep{bhaganagar2021MWR}.
+Our XVAE can provide a promising avenue for efficiently emulating the chaotic and irregular turbulence observations at high resolutions.

-One aspect of our extVAE that needs improving is that the latent PS variables are independent over space and time, which is an unrealistic assumption for physical processes that exhibit diffusive dynamics at short-time scales.
-For future work, we can include a time component with data-driven dynamic learning focused on a stochastic dynamic spatio-temporal model in a basis representation.
-Thereby the latent variables in the encoded space evolve over time while retaining their heavy Pareto-like tails and thus ensuring local extremal dependence.
-The prospect of an integrated spatio-temporal dynamic extreme CVAE is exciting, and if successful, it may be widely applicable in studying daily extreme weather events and providing a novel statistical approach to weather prediction.
+One major drawback of XVAE is that the latent expPS variables are independent over space and time, which is unrealistic for physical processes that exhibit dynamics at short-time scales.
+As a result, it cannot capture temporal dependence appropriately.
+In future work, we are planning to include a time component with data-driven dynamic learning based on a stochastic dynamic spatio-temporal model.
+Hence, the latent variables in the encoded space will evolve smoothly over time while retaining heavy tails and thus simultaneously ensuring local extremal dependence.
+Furthermore, it is possible to improve the XVAE by allowing the basis functions' radii $r_k$, $k=1,\ldots, K$, to be spatially-varying, and estimating them by optimizing the ELBO together with the other parameters.